DOTCOM: the Disability Online Tool of the CommissionSkip to search options

 F1.
 Non-discrimination in employment

 Efforts to tackle discrimination against persons are governed by the Anti-Discrimination Act of 10 May 2007 on combating certain forms of discrimination.
-It is applicable for discrimination in relation to work positions and employment, the conditions for accessibility to work and the redundancy scheme in the public and the private sectors, for all levels of the labour hierarchy and for all levels of activities.
+It is applicable for discrimination in relation to work positions and employment, conditions of accessibility to the work place and the redundancy scheme in the public and the private sectors, for all levels of the labour hierarchy and for all levels of activities.

 This Act prohibits all forms of discrimination: direct and indirect discrimination, incitement to discrimination, harassment and denial of reasonable accommodation for persons with disabilities (art.
 14).
 The Act is not disability-specific.
 It prohibits discrimination based on age, gender, race, religion, sexual orientation and also disability.